-Professors award grades as follows: A, B, C, D, or E. Other grades for courses include Pass (P) and Superior (S).
+Professors award grades as follows: A, B, C, D, or E. Other grades for courses include Pass (P), Fail (F) and Superior (S).
 According to the University of Arizona grading policies, a "C" grade is a passing grade but does not reflect sufficient competence.
-Therefore, it is the policy of the School Psychology program that a "C" grade in any of the following courses requires that the student repeat the course and receive a grade of A or B to satisfy program requirements.
-A grade lower than a "C" for any course in the program of study requires that the student repeat the course in order to receive credit from the graduate college.
+Therefore, it is the policy of the School Psychology program that a "C" grade in any of the courses included in the program of study requires that the student repeat the course and receive a grade of A or B to satisfy program requirements.